jvallee/EmailTemplate/README.md

 in your terminal type in "python3 -m venv .env --copies" --copies only required on macOS, if you don't want to ignore this step (ignoring is not recommended).

-5. then type "pip3 install -r requirements.txt" and hit return (again make sure you have installed postgres)
+5. then type "pip3 install -r requirements.txt" and hit return (again make sure you have installed postgres).

 6. It is possible you get an error regarding installing psycopg2, a possible fix would be to install psycopg2-binary, but I'd recommend a cursory google search on said error before doing anything.
+UPDATE: we have updated the requirements to include psycopg2-binary instead of psycopg2-binary

 7. Now in djangoProject/djangoProject/settings.py you will need to update the Databases dictionary with the proper attributes.
 Alternatively, you could create a database that matches the database name in postgres.
 Do this by running "psql" in your terminal and then running "CREATE DATABASE django_test", is is possible you will get an error that your username is not initiated, if so a simple google search will tell you how to create a postgres user.
 8. Make sure you have actually started postgres.
 This is optional but recommended.
 Run "python manage.py loaddata initDb.json" to load in some initial data